 This is StudioGlobal’s Internal Process Documentation vault, stored in Obsidian.
-Here you can find information about our file management , general handling of digital assets, and any helpful tidbits that we use from time to time.
+Here you can find information about our file management, general handling of digital assets, and any helpful tidbits that we use in the Studio.

 Getting started